metio/terraform-provider-k8s/docs/data-sources/kamaji_clastix_io_tenant_control_plane_v1alpha1_manifest.md

 - `restart_policy` (String) Restart policy to apply when specified resource is resized.If not specified, it defaults to NotRequired.

-<a id="nestedatt--spec--control_plane--deployment--topology_spread_constraints--resources"></a>
+<a id="nestedatt--spec--control_plane--deployment--additional_init_containers--resources"></a>
-### Nested Schema for `spec.control_plane.deployment.topology_spread_constraints.resources`
+### Nested Schema for `spec.control_plane.deployment.additional_init_containers.resources`

 Optional:

 - `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims,that are used by this container.This is an alpha field and requires enabling theDynamicResourceAllocation feature gate.This field is immutable.
-It can only be set for containers. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--resources--claims))
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_init_containers--resources--claims))
 - `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
 - `requests` (Map of String) Requests describes the minimum amount of compute resources required.If Requests is omitted for a container, it defaults to Limits if that is explicitly specified,otherwise to an implementation-defined value.
 Requests cannot exceed Limits.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

-<a id="nestedatt--spec--control_plane--deployment--topology_spread_constraints--resources--claims"></a>
+<a id="nestedatt--spec--control_plane--deployment--additional_init_containers--resources--claims"></a>
-### Nested Schema for `spec.control_plane.deployment.topology_spread_constraints.resources.claims`
+### Nested Schema for `spec.control_plane.deployment.additional_init_containers.resources.claims`

 Required: